network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 low receive window size, or a combination of all three.
 The only means to further increase goodput is by adding more TCP connections to the pool of load-generating connections.
-If new connections leave the goodput the same, full link utilization has been reached.
+If new connections don't result in an increase in goodput, full link utilization has been reached.
 At this point, adding more connections will allow to achieve full buffer occupancy.
-Responsiveness will gradually decrease from now on, until the buffers are entirely full and reach stability of the responsiveness as well.
+Responsiveness will decrease from now on, until the buffers are entirely full and stability is reached.

 ### Avoiding Test Hardware Bottlenecks